cyberbits-dev/cyberbits-dev.github.io/index.markdown

   <div class="d-flex flex-column mb-3">
     <div class="my-5 text-center fs-4">
       Are you looking for a team of experienced IT consulting experts?

-      We provide services and solutions for Free Software, privacy projects like Tor and cryptocurrencies.
+      We provide hosting services and tailored website development for individuals and <abbr title="Small and medium-sized enterprises">SMEs</abbr>.
-      We specialize in decentralized hosting, system administration and custom development.
+      We specialize in decentralized hosting worldwide, <abbr title="Content Delivery Network">CDN</abbr>, mirroring services and DevOps.

+      We also provide consulting in cloud infrastructure, scaling, data analysis, etc.
     </div>

     <div class="my-5 text-center">